 Poverty can happen very quickly to anyone.
-Aware that some pandemic-related relief programs (such as the Canada Emergency Response Benefit, CERB) are scheduled to wind up in July, Moderator Richard Bott has written to elected officials encouraging them to seize the moment to roll out a universal basic income (UBI) program in collaboration with the provinces, territories, and Indigenous leadership.
+Aware that some pandemic-related relief programs (such as the Canada Emergency Response Benefit, CERB) were scheduled to wind up in July, Moderator Richard Bott has written to elected officials encouraging them to seize the moment to roll out a universal basic income (UBI) program in collaboration with the provinces, territories, and Indigenous leadership.

 “It is my belief,” he writes, “that our collective experience as Canadians during COVID-19 presents a vital opportunity....
 [T]ogether we can take important steps to protect the health and safety of all Canadians going forward.”
 The full letter is available under Downloads, below.

 - seize this moment to roll out a guaranteed livable income program in collaboration with the provinces, territories, and Indigenous leadership (guaranteed livable income is another way of describing a basic income program)

 - develop and implement a program that provides an adequate living level for everyone and addresses the persistent inequities that exist within the present wage and social benefit structures of our country

 - address systemic barriers experienced by Indigenous peoples in accessing relief programs (for example, those related to COVID-19)

 - build a program that is universally accessible, preserves human dignity rather than creates stigma, removes discriminatory barriers, does not penalize people for the work that they do, and is available with a minimum of bureaucracy

 - Share this Take Action on your social media networks.
-Use the hashtags #UCCan, #poverty, #UBI, #universalbasicincome, #basicincome.
+Use the hashtags #UCCan, #UCCanlivableincome, #poverty, #basicincome.

 - Engage your community of faith: